lucas-angermann/idai-field-web/README.md

 > or add `%{ name: "anonymous", admin: true }` to api/config/dev.exs in order
 > to grant admins rights without login for development purposes.

-or alternatively generate test data
+It is also possibly to generate test data

     $ docker-compose up elasticsearch
     $ ./put-test-data.sh                          # TODO review if this still works